Sarah Schafer, MD

 Understanding Sjogren's antibodies (autoantibodies)

-“Seronegative Sjogren’s” is the official term used for patients who test negative for SS-A. Conversely, seropositive patients test positive for SS-A. Because SS-A, SS-B ANA, and RF are all common in Sjogren’s, rheumatologists sometimes choose which subset of these autoantibodies count as seropositive.
-This inconsistent use can be confusing.
-Seronegative Sjogren’s is common, comprising up to 50% of all cases (6).
+Seronegative (SSA-negative) Sjogren’s is common, comprising up to 50% of all cases (6).
 Some rheumatologists inappropriately refuse to diagnose Sjogren’s in people without autoantibodies.
-While it is common to hear that 20-30% of Sjogren’s is seronegative, the actual prevalence is likely much higher because seronegative patients are less likely to be diagnosed.
+While it is common to hear that 30% (1 in 3) of people with Sjogren’s is seronegative, the actual prevalence is likely much higher because seronegative patients are less likely to be diagnosed.

 Sjogren’s is a serious systemic disease, even if you don’t have antibodies.

 Everyone with Sjogren’s, including seronegative patients, should be routinely monitored for systemic manifestations of the disease.
 This does not always happen.
-While most people with Sjogren’s don’t get more than a few systemic manifestations, almost every patient who is thoroughly evaluated can be found to have at least one (38,61).
+While most people with Sjogren’s don’t get more than a few systemic manifestations, almost every patient who is thoroughly evaluated can be found to have at least one (38, 61).

-SS-A positive patients appear more likely to develop lymphoma and organ involvement, but these may also occur in seronegative patients.
+SSA positive patients appear more likely to develop lymphoma and organ involvement, but these may also occur in seronegative patients.
 Seropositive patients have higher rates of vasculitis (113).
-However, other markers (such as C3, C4, and cryoglobulins) are more accurate when assessing risk for these and other serious outcomes.
+However, other markers, such as C3, C4, and cryoglobulins, are more accurate when assessing risk for these and other serious outcomes.
 See the Glossary for more information about these tests.

 For an overview of rheumatology care, see the blog post, What is Good Sjogren’s Care?